requests-cache/requests-cache/docs/user_guide/backends.md

 ![](../_static/dynamodb_32px.png)
 ![](../_static/files-json_32px.png)

+This page contains general information about the cache backends supported by requests-cache.
+See {py:mod}`.requests_cache.backends` for additional details on each individual backend.

-Several cache backends are included.
-The default is SQLite, since it's generally the simplest to use, and requires no extra dependencies or configuration.
+The default backend is SQLite, since it's simple to use, requires no extra dependencies or configuration, and has the best all-around performance for the majority of use cases.

-See {py:mod}`.requests_cache.backends` for usage details for specific backends.

 ```{note}
 In the rare case that SQLite is not available